Nowhere LandThe Null Handbook

 • • The Count pauses writing and glances at you knowingly

-GM Questions: Personalizing The Market
+GM Questions: Making The Market Feel Alive

 Answer 1-2 of these during arrival to make The Market feel alive: